DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/SETUP/CareServices-Parameters.md

 2. Care services accommodation payment statement.

 ### Payment cancellation parameter
-Activate cancel payment option for summarized transactions Selecting the Activate cancel payment option for summarized transactions allows users to cancel customer payments even when the bank transaction has been summarized into a single bank transaction.
+Activate cancel payment option for summarised transactions Selecting the Activate cancel payment option for summarised transactions allows users to cancel customer payments even when the bank transaction has been summarised into a single bank transaction.
 The bank transaction will be adjusted by the amount of the cancelled payment.

 ### Address and contact purpose
 Previous occupant update email
-When a new service entry is created the system checks to see if anyone else is being billed for charges related to that accommodation.
-If a billing schedule line is found those charges are ended and an email is sent to advise of this.
+When a new service entry is created, the system checks to see if anyone else is being billed for charges related to that accommodation.
+If a billing schedule line is found, those charges are ended and an email is sent to advise of this.

 |  **Field**  | **Description** |